 With the help of telecommunication technologies (ICT), healthcare providers can offer contactless and barrier-free communication.
 As well as making communication between health service providers such as pharmacies, hospitals, nursing staff or doctors easier and more efficient, new regulations now imply that doctors, midwives, psychotherapists, or psychologists can bill for their remote services — not the case pre-pandemic in Austria.

 The benefits of this increased demand for telemedicine will continue even after the COVID-19 crisis and digital products are bound to step in to make scheduling appointments and hosting them even more straightforward, which will also require a permanent compensation system.

 Another change we’ve seen, especially in the Austrian healthcare system, is that you no longer need to visit a doctor for a prescription or sick leave physically.
 Instead, once your doctor has consulted you via phone, they can electronically issue a prescription, indicating that healthcare services online are also becoming more holistic.

 Smart hospital of the future

 A newly coined term ‘Smart Hospital’ or ‘Hospital 4.0’ arose during the pandemic.
-A hospital in the making where things are a lot more connected, data-driven and efficient — backed by digital applications and infrastructure.
+A hospital in the making where things are a lot more connected, data-driven, and efficient — backed by digital applications and infrastructure.
 Some hospitals are already implementing these features step by step — new ones are bound to be built with these features in mind.
-Thus, creating a more innovative, efficient and effective future for hospitals and the healthcare system overall.
+Thus, creating a more innovative, efficient, and compelling future for hospitals and the healthcare system overall.

 The hospital of the future is likely to include the following features: